 I stumbled on to this cute video of playful baby pandas a couple of weeks ago.
 I laughed so hard!
 I pulled it up again last week to show my wife, who had just described to me a typical challenging day dealing with preschoolers at her place of employment as a teacher’s assistant-lover of children-surrogate grandmother-coach-teacher-mentor.
 (Admittedly, I’ve modified her official job title a bit.)

-At first, I observed that this illustrates the idea of “thorns and thistles” for this frazzled zookeeper, as described in Gen. 3:17-19.
-I wrote about this in a previous blog.
+At first, I observed that this illustrates the idea of “thorns and thistles” for this frazzled zookeeper, as described in Gen. 3:17-19, which I wrote about in a previous article.
 In her case, these playful cubs made her job unnecessarily more difficult than it needed to be.
 There was a lot of pain, frustration, and having to do the same things over and over with little results to show for it.
 That sounds much like my job sometimes, too.
 How about you?

 The writer of the book of Ecclesiastes shares a similar perspective when he wrote, “Vanity of vanities, says the Preacher, vanity of vanities!
 All is vanity.
 What does a man gain by all the toil at which he toils under the sun?”
 (Eccl.
 1:2-3) He adds in the next chapter, “What has a man from all the toil and striving of heart with which he toils beneath the sun?
 For all his days are full of sorrow, and his work is a vexation.”
 (Eccl.
 2:22-23)